 From the top of Slettmarkkampen, there are magnificent views in all directions.
-There is a cairn, a mound of stones that act as the summit, which you'll walk about 100 meters to the south to the cairn at the cliff edge to the east, where you are heading down a diagonal shelf with some scrambling.
-Here some ropes may come in handy if it's wet.
-Cairns continue to lead the way.
+The summit is marked by a cairn, a mound of stones that act as the summit.
+Hike 100 meters to the south of the cairn before heading down a diagonal shelf with some scrambling.
+Here, some ropes may come in handy if it's wet.
+Multiple cairns continue to lead the way.

 It's an easy way up to the top of Slettmarkpiggen.
-The cairn on top is in a very airy place.
-To get some variety you can take the return trip over Gravafjellet mountain.
-Go back down Uksedalen to the T-marked trail Eidsbugarden-Gjendebu.
-Proceed on unmarked trail north of Grønebergtjernet.
+Return over Gravafjellet mountain or hike back down Uksedalen to the T-marked trail Eidsbugarden-Gjendebu.
+Proceed on the unmarked trail north of Grønebergtjernet.
 You will then arrive at a well-kept path past Gravarfjellet to Fondsbu/Eidsbugarden.